Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 35 (OCR) ---

-## 43
+## 4.3
 Laboratory Compliance.
 If Provider renders lab services in the office, it must maintain a valid Clinical Laboratory Improvement Amendments ("CLIA") certificate for all laboratory testing sites and comply with CLIA regulations at 42 CFR Part 493 for all laboratory testing sites performing Health Services pursuant to this Attachment.
-## 44
-Gratuities.
+44 Gratuities.
 Provider certifies that no member or delegate of Congress, nor any elected or appointed official or employee of the State of Tennessee, the United States General Accounting Office, United States Department of Health and Human Services, CMS, or any other federal agency has or will benefit financially or materially due to influence in obtaining Agreement.
-This Agreement may be terminated a at the discretion ° a if it is determined that gratuities of any kind were offered to or recel any of the aforementioned officials or employees from the Provider or the Provider's agent or employees.
+This Agreement may be terminated > at the discretion a if it is determined that gratuities of any kind were offered to or received by any of the aforementioned officials or employees from the Provider or the Provider's agent or employees.
-## 45
-Reassignment of Payment.
-Any reassignment of payment must be made in accordance with 42 CFR 447.10 and all tax-reporting entities must execute a billing agent or alternative payee assignment agreement in order to assign  mmran! funds/payments.
+45 Reassignment of Payment.
+Any reassignment of payment must be made in accordance with 42 CFR 447.10 and all tax-reporting entities must execute a billing agent or alternative payee assignment agreement in order to assign amram funds/payments.
 Billing agents and alternative payees are subject to monthly federal exclusion and debarment screenings while the assignment is ongoing.
 ## 4.6
 Federal 340B Program.
-If Provider participates in the federal 340B program, Provider shall ove the benefit of Provider's 340B pricing.
-This requirement shall be enforced in accordance with the guidance as provided by
+If Provider participates in the federal 340B program, Provider shall give samen the benefit of Provider's 340B pricing.
+This requirement shall be enforced in accordance with the guidance as provided by aa
-AT €xclusion and Debarment Screening.
-Provider shall comply with all federal requirements (42 C.F.R. § 1002) on exclusion and debarment screening.
-Providers that bill and/or receive a funds as the result of this Participation Agreement shall screen its owners and employees against the General Services Administration (GSA) System for Award Management (SAM) and the HHS-OIG List of Excluded Individuals/Entities (LEIE).
+47 Exclusion and Debarment Screening.
+Provider shall comply with all federal requirements (42 C.F.R. § 1002)
+on exclusion and debarment screening.
+Providers that bill and/or receive funds as the result of this Participation Agreement shall screen its owners and employees against the General Services Administration (GSA) System for Award Management (SAM) and the HHS-OIG List of Excluded Individuals/Entities (LEIE).
 In addition, Provider shall screen its owners and employees against the Social Security Master Death File.
-Any unallowable funds made to excluded individuals as full or partial wages and/or benefits shall be refunded to and/or obtained by the State anclor dependent upon the entity that identifies the payment of unallowable funds to excluded individuals.
+Any unallowable funds made to excluded individuals as full or partial wages and/or benefits shall be refunded to and/or obtained by the State andor dependent upon the entity that identifies the payment of unallowable funds to excluded individuals.
 ## 4.7.1
 Provider shall screen its employees and contractors initially and on an ongoing, monthly basis to determine whether any of them have been excluded from participation in Medicare, Medicaid, SCHIP, or any Federal health care programs (as defined in Section 1128B(f) or 1156 of the Social Security Act and 42 CFR 455.101) and not employ or contract with an individual or entity that has been excluded or debarred.
-The Provider shall be required to immediately report a any exclusion information discovered.
+The Provider shall be required to immediately report ar any exclusion information discovered.
 Civil monetary penalties may be imposed against providers who employ or enter into contracts with excluded individuals or entities to provide items or services to HE Members.
-## 48
+48 Referral_Incentive/Kickbacks.
-Referral Incentive/Kickbacks.
 Provider agrees to abide by the Medicaid laws, regulations and program instructions that apply to the Provider.
-Provider understands that payment of a claim » is conditioned upon the claim and the underlying transaction complying with such laws, regulations, and program instructions (including, but not limited to, the Federal anti-kickback statute and the Stark law), and is conditioned on the Provider's compliance with all applicable conditions of participation in Medicaid.
-The Provider understands and agrees that each claim the Provider submits to Lemar constitutes a certification that the Provider has complied with all applicable Medicaid laws, regulations and program instructions (including, but not limited to, the Federal anti-kickback statute and the Stark law), in connection with such claims and the services provided therein.
+Provider understands that payment of a claim >) is conditioned upon the claim and the underlying transaction complying with such laws, regulations, and program instructions (including, but not limited to, the Federal anti-kickback statute and the Stark law), and is conditioned on the Provider's compliance with all applicable conditions of participation in Medicaid.
+The Provider understands and agrees that each claim the Provider submits to  emmaumnd constitutes a certification that the Provider has complied with all applicable Medicaid laws, regulations and program instructions (including, but not limited to, the Federal anti-kickback statute and the Stark law), in connection with such claims and the services provided therein.